nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Randomly select a specified number of students from the list of displayed students.

    1. Test case: `random 2`<br>
-      Expected: Two students from the list of displayed students are selected randomly.
+      Expected: Two students from the list of displayed students are randomly selected.
 Ensure at least two students are displayed.
       <br><br>

 ### View a student